ALL STAR GAMES: 1935, 1954, 1963, 1981 (Four times: more than any other stadium!) LIGHTS: 1939

 "BEEN THERE": I drove by the site in 1998, but to my dismay it was already gone, as the new Browns' stadium was under construction.

-Cleveland (Municipal) Stadium was the second of the Modern mid-20th Century stadiums, and had an even bigger capacity than the first one, Yankee Stadium.
+Cleveland (Municipal) Stadium was the second of the Modern mid-20th Century stadiums, and had an even bigger capacity than the first one of that class, Yankee Stadium.
 In contrast to the fabulous success of "the House that Babe Ruth built," however, Cleveland Stadium ended up as a white elephant, and came to be known as "the Mistake on the Lake."
 In a way, the city of Cleveland paved the way for the pernicious trend of "stadium socialism" by paying for the construction of the gargantuan stadium where the Indians began playing in 1932.
-(According to "urban legend" that has been discredited, the city fathers were hoping to attract the Olympic Games in that year, but in fact, Los Angeles had already been chosen for the 1932 Olympics before construction in Cleveland even began.)
-What were those people thinking???
 How could they ever expect a medium-size city like Cleveland to come even close to filling such a big stadium on a regular basis?
+(According to an "urban legend" that has been discredited, the city fathers were hoping to attract the Olympic Games in that year, but in fact, Los Angeles had already been chosen for the 1932 Olympics before construction in Cleveland even began.)

 Since not many people had enough spare cash to pay for baseball tickets during the Depression, the Indians decided to move back to their former home League Park in 1934.
-Then in 1936 they played one game there against the Yankees, and from 1937 until 1946 (their final year in League Park) they used Municipal Stadium (as it was then called) more and more frequently, especially for Sunday and holiday games when higher attendance was expected.
+Then in 1936 they went back there for one game (against the Yankees), and from 1937 until 1946 (their final year in League Park) they used Municipal Stadium (as it was then called) more and more frequently, especially for Sunday and holiday games when higher attendance was expected.
 The Indians had two home stadiums for far longer than any other team; see Anomalous stadiums.